-Despite the current situation in the country market director of property, Tim Bannister, advised owners not to set inflated prices for their homes.
+Despite the current situation in the country market, Tim Bannister at Rightmove advised owners not to set inflated prices for their homes.

 “If your property is priced too high at the beginning it will stick out like a sore thumb as buyers will compare the asking prices of similar properties in the same area,” Bannister warned.